Last Updated on June 16, 2023 by Rental Recon

 The “reviews” tab will allow you to see your rating, the number of reviews you have received, and the written reviews from guests.
 At the bottom of the “reviews” page, you can view the breakdown of your ratings for each rating category including cleanliness, communication, check-in, accuracy, value, and location.

-If you manage multiple properties, you probably opted to use the professional hosting tools.
+If you manage multiple properties, you probably opted to use professional hosting tools.
 To locate your rating and reviews using professional hosting tools follow these steps:

 1. Log in and locate your “performance” page